FelipeBaglioliUFPR/pollution_parana/README.md

-Map of pollution in parana
+Map of pollution in parana, regarding mainly PM2.5